rancher/rancher.github.io/os/cloud-config/index.md

 ---
-title: Cloud Config
+title: Cloud-Config
 layout: os-default

 ---

-## Configure RancherOS through Cloud Config
+## Configure RancherOS with Cloud-Config
 ---

-Cloud config is a declarative configuration file supported by many Linux distributions.
-A Linux OS supporting cloud config will invoke a `cloud-init` process during startup to parse the cloud config file and configure the operating system.
+Cloud-config is a declarative configuration file format supported by many Linux distributions and is the primary configuration mechanism for RancherOS.

-RancherOS runs its own `cloud-init` process in a system container.
-The `cloud-init` process will attempt to retrieve the cloud config file from a variety of data sources.
-Once `cloud-init` obtains a cloud config file, it configures the Linux OS according to the content of the cloud config file.
+A Linux OS supporting cloud-config will invoke a cloud-init process during startup to parse the cloud-config file and configure the operating system.
+RancherOS runs its own cloud-init process in a system container.
+The cloud-init process will attempt to retrieve a cloud-config file from a variety of data sources.
+Once cloud-init obtains a cloud-config file, it configures the Linux OS according to the content of the cloud-config file.

-When you create a RancherOS instance on AWS, for example, you can optionally specify a cloud config file.
-The cloud config file is then passed to the RancherOS instance as `user-data`.
-Inside the RanchreOS instance, the `cloud-init` process will retrieve the content of the cloud config file through the AWS cloud config data source: which simply extracts the content of `user-data` received by the VM instance.
-If the file starts with "`#cloud-config`", `cloud-init` will interpret that file as a cloud config file.
-If the file starts with `#!<interpreter>` (e.g., `#!/bin/sh`), `cloud-init` will simply execute that file.
+When you create a RancherOS instance on AWS, for example, you can optionally provide cloud-config (as User-Data field).
+Inside the RancherOS instance, cloud-init process will retrieve the cloud-config content through its AWS cloud-config data source: which simply extracts the content of user-data received by the VM instance.
+If the file starts with "`#cloud-config`", cloud-init will interpret that file as a cloud-config file.
+If the file starts with `#!<interpreter>` (e.g., `#!/bin/sh`), cloud-init will simply execute that file.
 You can place any configuration commands in the file as scripts.

-A cloud config file uses a YAML format.
+A cloud-config file uses a YAML format.
 YAML is easy to understand and easy to parse.
 For more information on YAML, please go [here](http://www.yaml.org/start.html).
 The most important formatting principle is indentation or whitespace.
 This indentation indicates relationships of the items to one another.
 If something is indented more than the previous line, it is a sub-item of the top item that is less indented.

 Example: Notice how both are indented underneath `ssh-authorized-keys`.